 Christmas pudding in a slow heat cooker.

-Cook your Christmas Pudding in a slow heat cooker.
+Cook your Christmas Pudding in a slow cooker.
 Photo: Kerry Heaney

 This easy Christmas pudding recipe is a family tradition